kubeflow/website/content/en/docs/components/katib/overview.md

       alt="The Katib home page within the Kubeflow UI" class="mt-3 mb-3 border border-info rounded">

 - A gRPC API.
-See the [API reference](/docs/reference/katib/v1beta1/katib).
+Check the [API reference](/docs/reference/katib/v1beta1/katib).

 - Command-line interfaces (CLIs):

   - **kfctl** is the Kubeflow CLI that you can use to install and configure Kubeflow.
-Read about kfctl in the guide to [configuring Kubeflow](/docs/other-guides/kustomize/).
+Learn about kfctl in the guide to [configuring Kubeflow](/docs/other-guides/kustomize/).

   - The Kubernetes CLI, **kubectl**, is useful for running commands against your Kubeflow cluster.
-Read about kubectl in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+Learn about kubectl in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 - Katib Python SDK.
-See the [Katib Python SDK documentation on GitHub](https://github.com/kubeflow/katib/tree/master/sdk/python/v1beta1).
+Check the [Katib Python SDK documentation on GitHub](https://github.com/kubeflow/katib/tree/master/sdk/python/v1beta1).

 ## Katib concepts